 Military IT jobs focus on the use, repair and upkeep of computer and telecommunications systems.

-Cyber operations specialists conduct offensive and defensive cyberspace operations in support of the full range of military options.
+Cyber-operations specialists conduct offensive and defensive cyberspace operations in support of the full range of military options.
 They utilize devices, computer programs, and techniques designed to create an effect across cyberspace.
 Offensive operations involve applying force to target enemy and hostile adversary activities and capabilities.
-Defensive operations are conducted to protect data, networks, net-centric capabilities, and other designated systems by detecting, identifying, and responding to attacks against friendly networks.
+Defensive operations are conducted to protect data, networks, and net-centric capabilities by detecting, identifying, and responding to attacks from external forces.

 Network and database administrators develop, install, operate, and maintain the Military’s computer networks and databases.
 They monitor system performance and make sure the appropriate personnel have access to data.
+They are responsible for supporting operating systems and managing the software and hardware necessary for usage.
+They may also develop computer programs utilizing computer language.
 They perform administrative duties including providing user support to military personnel.
-They also provide information security to protect the Military’s computer systems against cyberattacks.
-Network and database administrators may work in military facilities or aboard ships and submarines.

 Signals intelligence specialists oversee the collection and exploitation of electromagnetic signals, including communication and non-communication signals.
 They operate sophisticated equipment to gather, sort, and scan intercepted foreign communications and non-communications.
 They identify and process the intercepted signals and perform analysis to establish target identification and operational patterns.
 Using this information, they produce combat, strategic, and tactical intelligence reports.